Pressure Of Espresso

 b.
 Pressure Increase / Boost

 Extraction will begin once the pressure reaches 9 bar.
 This is where many popular blenders begin.
-If the machine does not have a Preinfusion step, this level has already been achieved.
+This level has already been achieved if the machine does not have a Preinfusion step.
 These machines can still brew a nice shot of Espresso with a quick spike in pressure from 0 to 9 bar and instant extraction, but they will rely heavily on Barista abilities.

 d.
 Ramp Down / Pressure Drop